ASF

 Proposition (The Hill/Emax law as the fixed point of receptor-binding kinetics).

-[eq:receptor-binding-ode] is itself a one-dimensional instance of Section 9's split: a matrix has no antisymmetric part, so identically and carries the whole dynamics.
-Receptor-binding relaxation is always the fully dissipative endpoint of the same decomposition that gave Section 11's two-compartment flow both a rotational and a contracting part; a single bound complex has nowhere to rotate into, only toward or away from equilibrium.
+[eq:receptor-binding-ode] is itself a one-dimensional instance of Section II.2's split: a matrix has no antisymmetric part, so identically and carries the whole dynamics.
+Receptor-binding relaxation is always the fully dissipative endpoint of the same decomposition that gave Section II.4's two-compartment flow both a rotational and a contracting part; a single bound complex has nowhere to rotate into, only towards or away from equilibrium.

 With , , (so ), [eq:hill-emax-law] reads , .
 At the half-maximal concentration, , as the name demands; at , above , , strictly between and as [eq:hill-emax-law]'s form requires.